-Amidst the growing caregiver crisis in end-of-life care and the inadequate resources of the health care system, Omega Homes have emerged as havens of comfort, peace and support for people in need who are dying.
-Standing just outside the health care system, our innovative model offers a comfort-based, person-centered home-away-from-home for people in the last months of life.
+With the growing caregiver crisis in end-of-life care and the inadequate resources of the health care system, Omega Homes have emerged as havens of comfort, peace and support for people in need who are dying.
+These homes are known informally and collectively by many different names, including Social Model Hospice Homes, Comfort Care Homes, and Homes for the Dying.

 What's an Omega Home?
 It's a home that's:

-- designed for and totally focused on care at the end of life
+- designed for and totally focused on non-medical care at the end of life

 - inclusive and open to all people, according to local regulations